pitchmuc/cjapy/docs/cja.md

   Arguments:
   * data : REQUIRED : dictionary that will set the creation.

+* Create a project based on the definition provided in the argument.
+  Argument:
+  * projectDefinition : REQUIRED : the project dictionary defining the creation.

 ## DELETE methods

 There is a possibility to delete some elements with the Adobe Analytics API 2.0.
 Please find below the different options that you can delete.